Torre delle Milizie: History

-At the end of the 13th century when Henry VII of Luxembourg came to Rome for his coronation as Holy Roman Emperor (May–June 1312), he chose the Torre delle Milizie as the base for his Ghibellines supporters.
+At the end of the 13th century when Henry VII of Luxembourg came to Rome for his coronation as Holy Roman Emperor (May–June 1312), he chose the Torre delle Milizie as the base for his Ghibelline supporters.
 Twenty years later the tower was ceded to the Conti.
 During their ownership, Raphael, in his role as curator of the antiquities of the city, cited the tower as an example of an edifice built reusing antique parts.
 The Conti held the tower until 1619, when it was acquired by the nuns of the neighboring convent (later demolished) of Santa Caterina a Magnanapoli.

 In 1911, the tower was declared an Italian National Monument.

 Architecture

 One of the main medieval monuments of the city, the Torre delle Milizie is built on a square plan, its base sides measure 10.5 m × 9.5 m.
 The original height of the tower is uncertain, but following the earthquake of 1348, the top two floors were demolished, reducing the structure to its present height of approximately 50 m.
 The 1348 earthquake also resulted in the slight tilting of the structure.